sbrannen/spring-test-junit5/README.md

 This project serves as a proof of concept for how the _Spring TestContext Framework_ can be fully integrated into the current [JUnit 5] snapshots using a single `TestExtension`.

+# Using the `SpringExtension`

 Currently, all that's needed to use the _Spring TestContext Framework_ with JUnit 5 is to annotate your JUnit 5 based test class with `@ExtendWith(SpringExtension.class)` and whatever Spring annotations you need (e.g., `@ContextConfiguration`, `@Transactional`, `@Sql`, etc.).
 See [`SpringExtensionTests`] for an example of this extension in action, and check out the source code of [`SpringExtension`] if you're interested in the implementation details.

+## Composing Annotations from Spring & JUnit

+Spring has supported [composed annotations] for several years now, and as of JUnit 5 annotations in JUnit can also be used as meta-annotations.
+We can therefore create custom annotations that are composed from Spring annotations **and** JUnit 5 annotations.
+Take a look at [`@SpringJUnit5Config`] for an example, and check out [`ComposedSpringExtensionTests`] for an example of `@SpringJUnit5Config` in action.

 # Running Tests with Gradle